 Aligns the Spine

-Remember from your science lessons, the backbone is a bunch of bones with a natural bend.
-This bend should stay the same, even when you're sleeping flat.
-If it changes, it could mess with the correct placement of your spine.
-A pillow made curved specifically for the neck will maintain a natural bow position of your neck.
+A pillow made explicitly curved for the neck will maintain a natural bow position of your neck.
 This aims to keep your head and backbone in a neutral position.
 It also aids in reducing discomfort in the muscles, ligaments, and nerves in the upper back and neck.

 Compatible with All Sleeping Positions

-We discussed this topic earlier quite a bit.
-If you consider the way you sleep, it's key to keep everything aligned correctly.
-This has effects on whether your throat gets blocked, pressure point stress, and just how comfy you feel.
-Therefore, you should pay attention to things like the thickness, how you can adjust it, the shape, and material of your pillow.
-Just like memory foam pillows tend to cradle and align to the neck's natural curve.
-Latex pushes back to support head weight, and down alternative cushions don't sink in much.
+Therefore, you should pay attention to things like the thickness, how you can adjust it, the shape, and the material of your pillow.
+Like memory foam, pillows tend to cradle and align to the neck's natural curve.
+Latex pushes back to support head weight, and down alternative pillows don't sink in much.

 Sources: